TimeAndSpaceIO/java-primitive-specializations-generator/README.md

 Default value: `byte|char|short|int|long|float|double`.

 ##### `File source`
-Source directory which JPSG traverses and considers all files in it as template files.
+The source directory which JPSG traverses and considers all files in it as template files.

 Default value: <code>src/<i>sourceSet</i>/javaTemplates/</code> or
 <code>src/<i>sourceSet</i>/resourceTemplates/</code>, see the [directory layout](#directory-layout).

 ##### `File target`
-Target directory where JPSG puts specialized sources.
+The target directory where JPSG puts specialized sources.

 Default value: `${project.buildDir}/generated-src/jpsg/${sourceSet.name}`.

 #### Methods
 ##### `never(String... options)`
-For all dimensions, defined in the beginnings of template files in `/* with */` blocks, or deduced automatically by JPSG (see `defaultTypes` property above), or defined inside template files at any level of nesting, JPSG will skip generating code for the specified options. `never()` may be called several times, adding more options to skip.
+For all dimensions defined in the beginnings of template files in `/* with */` blocks, or deduced automatically by JPSG (see `defaultTypes` property above), or defined inside template files at any level of nesting, JPSG will skip generating code for the specified options. `never()` may be called several times, adding more options to skip.